MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netwakesourcelist/nf-netwakesourcelist-netwakesourcelistgetelement.md

 ## -returns

-Returns the NETWAKESOURCE object at the specified index in the list.
+Returns the NETWAKESOURCE object, which represents the wake source, at the specified index in the list.

 ## -remarks